Medically reviewed by Drugs.com. Last updated on Dec 28, 2023.

 What is this product used for?

 Coleus is used by some people to help with asthma.
-Others use it for certain heart problems.
+It may help improve blood flow.

 What are the precautions when taking this product?